opnfv/clover/docs/release/configguide/sdc_config_guide.rst

  * **Load Balancer** - provides basic round-robin load balancing to other downstream services without Istio provisions.
 Istio features built-in load balancing to provide request routing for canary and A/B scenarios.
-The sample application employs both tiers of load balancing to demonstrate how load balancing algorithms can be controlled to address both network and application requirements.
+The SDC sample employs both tiers of load balancing to demonstrate how load balancing algorithms can be controlled to address both network and application requirements.

- * **Intrusion Detection System** - used to detect web vulnerabilities using limited set of rules/signatures and send security alerts to the proxy.
+ * **Intrusion Detection System** - used to detect web security vulnerabilities using limited set of rules/signatures and send security alerts to the proxy.

- * **Server** - simple web servers used to terminate web requests from the load balancing services for end-to-end traffic flow.
+ * **Server** - simple web servers used to terminate web requests from the load balancing services to enable end-to-end traffic flow.

-The table below shows key details of the sample application Kubernetes manifest for the services outlined above:
+The table below shows key details of the sample Kubernetes manifest for the services outlined above:

 +---------------------+----------------------+------------------------+-----------------------+